-Therefore, the sworn statement should focus not only on the Linkage Gazette, but on all relevant product and use patents related to the pharmaceutical product.
+Therefore, the sworn statement should focus not only on the Linkage Gazette but on all relevant products and use patents related to the pharmaceutical product.

-MIIP’s assessment on the potential infringement of patent rights is based on the sworn statement by the SR applicant and the Communication Form provided by the FCPASR.
+MIIP’s assessment of the potential infringement of patent rights is based on the sworn statement by the SR applicant and the Communication Form provided by the FCPASR.

 The MIIP has ten working days to analyze the information and convey its opinion to FCPASR.
 With MIIP’s conclusion, the FCPASR decides whether to request the SR applicant to submit evidence of patentee or licensee status.
 For a long time, MIIP’s full assessments remained hidden to SR applicants, but, since 2020, they are publicly available online.